BernhardBaumrock/RockMigrations/README.md

 Congratulations!!
 You just finished your very first migration to create fields, templates and pages and to remove them. 🥳😎

-The easiest way of preventing the migrations to run on every page load is to wrap the migrations inside a `fireOnRefresh()` method:
+The easiest way of preventing the migrations to run on every page load is to wrap them inside a `fireOnRefresh()` method:

 ```php
 /** @var RockMigrations $rm */